MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 <!-- ------------------------------ -->
 #### Microsoft Edge Developer Tools

 On WinUI 2, Microsoft Edge DevTools cannot be launched inside a store-signed WebView2 WinUI 2 (UWP) app.
 However, you can work around this by using remote debugging.
-See [Remote debugging WebView2 WinUI 2 (UWP) apps](../how-to/remote-debugging.md).
+See [Remote debugging WebView2 WinUI 2 (UWP) apps](../how-to/remote-debugging.md).<!-- todo: link to a platform-specific article instead of nav page? -->

 <!-- ------------------------------ -->
 #### API limitations